-a) as given in Figure E.6 in informative Annex E, for test plates;

-or;

-b) as given in Figure E.7 in informative Annex E, for test prisms.
+- a) as given in Figure E.6 in informative Annex E, for test plates; or - b) as given in Figure E.7 in informative Annex E, for test prisms.

 In Figure E.7, the test vessel and mesh support shall be made of inert material that does not affect the analytical results.
-The test vessel shall be provided with a cover in order to minimise contact with the air.
+The test vessel shall have a cover to minimise contact with the air.
 The mesh support shall allow direct contact with test water on all sides of a test piece but shall not significantly affect the surface area of a test piece exposed to the test water.